Experience-Monks/math-as-code/README.md

 ## prime

 The prime symbol (`′`) is often used in variable names to describe things which are similar, without giving it a different name altogether.
+Sometimes, it is used to describe the "next value" after some transformation.

 For example, if we take a 2D point *(x, y)* and rotate it, you might name the result *(x′, y′)*.
 Or, the *transpose* of matrix **M** might be named **M′**.

 In code, we typically just assign the variable a more descriptive name, like `transformedPosition`.

 For a mathematical [function](#function), the prime symbol describes the [*derivative*](#derivative) of that function.
+This will be explained shortly.
 Let's take our earlier function:

 ![function2](img/function2.png)

 <!-- f\left (x  \right ) = x^{2} -->

-The derivative might be written as:
+The derivative would be written as:

 ![prime1](img/prime1.png)